scottcame/dashcard/README.md

 ### Mondrian REST API Dynamic Dashboard Demonstration

 This repository contains a simple web page that demonstrates how to set up a dynamic dashboarding interface using [Vega-Lite](https://vega.github.io/vega-lite/) and the Open Justice Broker Consortium's [Mondrian REST API](https://github.com/ojbc/mondrian-rest).
+The demo uses the "Food Mart" sample dataset/schema that ships with the Mondrian library (and is available by default in the mondrian-rest API).

 #### Screencast